 Include thank you message

-A simple appreciation and acknowledgement makes users trust on your system.
+A simple appreciation and acknowledgment make users trust your system.
 It requires time to fill out a form.
-After completing it, they might be happier to see a note saying something like “Thank you for contacting with us.
+After completing it, they might be happier to see a note saying something like “Thank you for contacting us.
 We’ll get to your query soon.”

 Through this way, you can also assure them that the form was received by the authority.
 Alternatively, you can redirect users to a new page where you keep some offers for them.
 Or, if you take them to additional resources they might find it useful; which of course, could be a great signal for more conversion.